Abesuden/University-of-North-Florida/compilers/proj3/README.md

 ---

-So we find that we need regular expressions to find:
+So we find that we need to generate regular expressions to find these tokens:

  * RENAME
  * AS
  * (